idos2002/skyline-crs/docs/services/flights/get-flight-seats.md

     "seatMap": [
         {
-            "cabinClass": "<Cabin class: E / B / F>", "startRow": "<Start row of the cabin>",
+            "cabinClass": "<Cabin class: E / B / F>", "startRow": "<Start row of the section>",
-            "endRow": "<End row of the cabin>",
+            "endRow": "<End row of the section>",
-            "columnLayout": "<Column layout for this cabin, e.g. ABC-DE-FGH>" },
+            "columnLayout": "<Column layout for this section, e.g. ABC-DE-F#H>" },
     ],
     "bookedSeats": [
         {
-            "row": "<Row number of the booked seat>", "column": "<Column number of the booked seat>" },
+            "row": "<Row number of the booked seat>", "column": "<Column name of the booked seat>" },
     ]
 }